pd2afconverter/pd2afconverter.github.io/pages/specification_draft.md

 Associated terms: [GO:0008152](https://identifiers.org/quickgo/GO:0008152) metabolic process

-<span style="color:red">Why are 1.27, 1.28 and 1.29 in this section?
-Shouldn't they be in the previous one?
-Also there is a problem with the drawings of the reversible processes.
-We should redraw them.</span>
+<span style="color:red">There is a problem with the drawings of the reversible processes.
+We should redraw them.
+Also for 1.27, 1.28, 1.29</span>

    <h4 style="color:black">1.21 m-sti-m</h4>